primiano/perfetto-docs/docs/data-sources/memory-counters.md

 Perfetto at the moment supports only Android LMK events (Both in-kernel and user-space) and does not support tracing of Linux kernel OOM Killer events.
 Linux OOMKiller events are still theoretically possible on Android but extremely unlikely to happen.
-If they happen, they are more likley the symptom of a mis-configured BSP.
+If they happen, they are more likely the symptom of a mis-configured BSP.

 ### UI